The Intent (From Brad)

 List of confirmed names involved in the program (STC) at the time of this post on December 17

-Jack Whitefield, Bryan Schutmaat, Geert Goiris, Vasantha Yogananthan, Cécile Poimboeuf-Koizumi, Mark McKnight, Paul Guilmoth, Hannah Darabi, Amak Mahmoodian, David Campany, Verônica Freiras, Jack Latham, Ben Brody, Tania Franco Klein, Juan Brenner, André Príncipe, Kim Beil, Odette England, Alys Tomlinson, Chloe Dewe-Mathews, Michael Ashkin, Martin Amis, Lola Poprocka, Lina Scheynius, Anouk Kruithof, Koenning/Protick, Calin Kruse, Urs Stahel, João Linneu, Judith Black, Katja Stuke, Gloria Oyarzabal, Jo Ractliffe, Simon Baker, Alejandro Cartagena, Brad Feuerhelm, Mark Steinmetz, Sophie-Charlotte Opitz, Stefano Stoll, Ahndraya Parlato, Klaus Pichler, Valeria Cherchi, Martina Hoogland Ivavnow, Federico Clavarino, Raymond Meeks, Matilde Søes Rasmussen, Mark Power, Yoshi Kametani, Lisa Barnard, Maja Daniels, Alan Huck, Jermaine Francis, Tereza Zelenkova, Tine Guns, Max Pinckers, Sarah Boris, Jörg M. Colberg, Nelson Chan, Melike Tascioglu, Nicolas Polli, Hans Gremmen, Eleanor Macnair, Sunil Shah, Diane Smyth, José Pedro Cortes, Josef Chladek, Andreas Gehrke, Kenneth Dickerman, Fryd Frydendahl, Juan Orrantia, Emilie Lauriola…so far
+Jack Whitefield, Bryan Schutmaat, Geert Goiris, Vasantha Yogananthan, Cécile Poimboeuf-Koizumi, Mark McKnight, Paul Guilmoth, Hannah Darabi, Amak Mahmoodian, David Campany, Verônica Freiras, Jack Latham, Ben Brody, Tania Franco Klein, Juan Brenner, André Príncipe, Kim Beil, Odette England, Alys Tomlinson, Chloe Dewe-Mathews, Michael Ashkin, Martin Amis, Lola Poprocka, Lina Scheynius, Anouk Kruithof, Koenning/Protick, Calin Kruse, Urs Stahel, João Linneu, Judith Black, Katja Stuke, Gloria Oyarzabal, Jo Ractliffe, Christian Patterson, Simon Baker, Alejandro Cartagena, Sophie-Charlotte Opitz, Stefano Stoll, Ahndraya Parlato, Klaus Pichler, Valeria Cherchi, Martina Hoogland Ivavnow, Federico Clavarino, Raymond Meeks, Matilde Søes Rasmussen, Mark Power, Yoshi Kametani, Lisa Barnard, Maja Daniels, Alan Huck, Jermaine Francis, Katja Stuke, Tereza Zelenkova, Tine Guns, Max Pinckers, Sarah Boris, Jörg M. Colberg, Nelson Chan, Melike Tascioglu, Nicholas Polli, Hans Gremmen, Eleanor Macnair, Sunil Shah, Diane Smyth, José Pedro Cortes, Josef Chladek, Andreas Gehrke, Kenneth Dickerman, Fryd Frydendahl, Juan Orrantia, Emilie Lauriola…so far

 Publishers Involved: VOID, FW: Books, Chose Commune, Loose Joints, Stanley/Barker, Hartmann Books, Trespasser, …so far